kigster/sym-crypt/README.md

 end
 ```

-#### Symmetric Encryption with the Password
+#### Symmetric Encryption with a Password

-In this example we encrypt sensitive value with a simple provided password.
+In this example we encrypt sensitive value with a provided password.
 Password must not be nil or blank.

 ```ruby
 require 'sym/crypt'